 With hundreds of acts performing each year and tours that explore the buildings 200-year history, this is a Brighton landmark you shouldn’t miss!

 Officially named the ‘Most Slender Tower’ by Guinness World Records in January 2016, the i360 is a must-see for anyone spending time in Brighton and for most it’s a ‘will definitely see’ landmark as its peak can be spotted from all over the city!
 The tower takes passengers up 162 meters and offers breath-taking 360ᵒ views across Brighton, Hove and even as far as the South Downs!

 Have a great time at brightonSEO, we look forward to seeing you!
 If you have any other suggestions for things to do during the conference, please don’t hesitate to comment in the section below!

-If you need any more info about getting around Brighton on the day of the conference or if you are looking for some Digital Marketing recruitment help, we can be found on Facebook, Twitter, LinkedIn, Google+, Youtube & Instagram.
+If you need any more info about getting around Brighton on the day of the conference or if you’re looking for some Digital Marketing recruitment/job seeking help, we can be found on Facebook, Twitter, LinkedIn, Google+, Youtube & Instagram.